black-sheep-dev/harbour-quartermaster/README.md

 - Update notification if an update of Homeassistant is available.

 ## Planned Features
-- Two-Factor authentication to get access token
+- Two-Factor authentication to get access token (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)
 - Autodetect Homeassistant instance in local network during setup
 - Device tracking with all available wifi networks (not only connected ones)
 - Encryption of API traffic (webhook api)